 - Lost output while the replacement employee becomes productive (on average it takes 12-24 weeks in smaller companies to reach optimum productivity);

 - Physically recruiting and absorbing a new worker, including advertising costs and agency fees, time to do interviews and admin, and hiring temporary replacements.

-As a small business owner you have control of every aspect of how your business operates.
+As a small business owner, you have control of every aspect of how your business operates.
 The way you treat your staff has a direct effect on their productivity – and so on your own profitability and effectiveness.
-Staff are an expensive investment, but can be your biggest asset.
-Get the whole picture right (maybe not the first time!) and your business can flourish.
+Staff are an expensive investment, but they’re also your biggest asset.
+Get the whole picture right (hopefully at the first attempt!) and your business can flourish.

 Some areas of your recruitment process you can look to review are: